GDelCorso/TimeSeriesScribe/README.md

 ## Creation of the executable file

-An executable script can be made with the use of the python package PyInstaller.
-To create the executable script (.exe):
+An executable script (.exe) can be made with the use of the python package PyInstaller.
+To create the executable script run the following lines in a prompt terminal inside the cloned folder of the repository:

+if you don't have PyInstaller installed then install it as follows
 - pip install PyInstaller

+to create the executable copy and paste the follow line in the terminal
 - python -m PyInstaller -F GUI_TimeSeriesScribe.py

+The last sentence will create two folders: build and dist.
+Inside the dist folder the executable file is created (GUI_TimeSeriesScribe.exe).
+Executable can then be moved to the desired location.

 ## Script modification and adaptiblity